Local Regulations

 Environmental Requirements

-- Hazardous Waste Handling: Identify and properly dispose of any hazardous materials found in furniture, such as chemicals from old furniture polish.
+- Hazardous Materials: Properly handle and dispose of any hazardous materials (like foam or chemicals) found in furniture.

 Required Documentation

-- Insurance Certificate: Proof of insurance coverage in case of damage or injury during the removal process.
+- Insurance Certificate: Proof of insurance for the removal service to protect against potential damages during the process.

 Inspection Process

-- Pre-Removal Assessment: Conduct a thorough assessment of the furniture to identify any hazardous materials or special disposal requirements.
+- Initial Assessment: Conduct a thorough assessment of the items to be removed, noting any hazardous materials or special conditions.